Chart Color Schemes

 Infrastructure

-Longreach has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally
+Longreach has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Eleven projects have been identified by AreaSearch that could impact the area, with key ones including Teal Street Affordable Housing Project, Longreach Recreational Precinct, Longreach Water Security for Growth, and Longreach Solar Farm.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 11 projects that could affect this region.
+Notable ones are Teal Street Affordable Housing Project, Longreach Recreational Precinct, Longreach Water Security for Growth, and Longreach Solar Farm.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.